websanco/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/enabling-automated-live-chat-systems/getting-a-chat-provider-account-id/liveperson.md

 1. Log in to your [LivePerson account](https://authentication.liveperson.net/login.html).

-1. Click on the *User icon* on the left bottom corner <!-- @Fabio/Evelyn - I don't know which icon this is from looking at the screenshot.
-Please annotate the screenshot so it is more obvious) -->
+1. Click on the *User icon* on the left bottom corner.

     ![Home Dashboard](./liveperson/images/01.png)